alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-02/day-080/day-80-1-egw.md

 ---
-title: EGW Reading
+title: The Passover PP 273-278b
-subtitle: The Passover PP 273-278b
+subtitle: EGW Reading
 ---

-Chapter 24—The Passover
+### Chapter 24—The Passover

 This chapter is based on Exodus 11; 12:1-32.